RedHat-Middleware-Workshops/optaplanner-workshop-v1m2-guides/drools-score-calculator.md

 end
 ~~~

 You've successfully implemented your _hard constraints_ and _soft constraints_ in Drools.
-In the next module of this workshop we will look at the OptaPlanner _Benchmark_.
-This component allows us to benchmark various `ScoreCalculator` and heuristic algorithm combinations, as well as how they perform against different data-sets.
-This allows us to both validate our problem space/size, our implementation and the optimal configuration of algorithms for the given planning problem.
+In the next part of the lab, we will implement the same constraints with the OptaPlanner _Constraint Streams_ API.
+The _Constraint Streams_ API allows developers to write OptaPlanner constraints in a Java 8 Streams like, functional programming, paradigm.
+This reduces the learning curve of writing constraints.
+At the same time, these constraint streams are transpiled to the Drools Canonical Model, therefore using the high-performant Drools rules engine for constraint evaluation at runtime.